sebaldwin-stack/agent-jam-01/README.md

 # [Skill Name]

-*A brief one-line description of what your skill does*
+*A brief 3-5 line description of what your skill does*

 ---